 If you are using Live Mode, you don’t need to provide any keys.
 When using Test Mode you need to provide a Test Client Id and Test Client Secret.

 You can obtain these keys from HubSpot’s application wizard when you login to your HubSpot account.
 The SpreadsheetWeb designer application will use these keys to communicate with the HubSpot online service to allow creating or updating contacts on your HubSpot account.

-Once you enter Client Id and Client Secret, you need to click on the Validate button.
+Once you enter the Test Client Id and Test Client Secret, you need to click on the Validate button.
 If your connected application is successfully configured on HubSpot, you will be redirected to the HubSpot server to validate the Client Id and Client Secret.

 Use this property if you want to enable Contacts method with this connector.

 Choose one of the modes below for setting up the HubSpot connector